English/Humanities

 Fall/Spring, 3 credit hours GER 7

-In this course, students study African American authors from the Colonial Era up to the present.
-Topics covered include recurring themes and concerns, cultural pressures, historical contexts, intellectual currents and literary innovations.
-Students study important African American writers such as Zora Neale Hurston, Richard Wright, Langston Hughes, Rita Dove, Toni Morrison, Alice Walker, and others.
+This course focuses on African American authors from the Colonial Era to the present.
+Topics include recurring themes and concerns, cultural pressures, historical contexts, intellectual currents and literary innovations.
+Students study major African American writers such as Zora Neale Hurston, Richard Wright, Langston Hughes, Rita Dove, Toni Morrison, Alice Walker, James Baldwin and others.

 ENGL 264 LIVING WRITERS SERIES